paulus-germanus/100_days_of_code_bootcamp_python_projects_portfolio/README.md

 This repository is home to some of the projects I've created along the Angela Yu's Udemy Python course: https://www.udemy.com/course/100-days-of-code/.

-Please, feel free to take a look and judge for yourself how much of a noob I am ;)
+Please, feel free to take a look and judge for yourself how much of a noob I am.

 Enjoy!
 Paulus G